 2. Team up with other moms and buy in bulk at Costco.
 Divide and conquer.

 3. Check the Dollar Store.
 They have a variety of school supplies, and their pencils write just as well.
 The Dollar Store is the perfect place to stock up on poster board as well.
 Every year there seems to be a project that pops up at the least opportune time, and it inevitably requires a poster board… Having some on hand will save Mom from running to Walmart after dinner.

 4. Take advantage of tax-free weekend.
-For most participating states, it will occur this weekend, August 5-7.
-If you want to find out whether or not the state you live in participates and, if so, what dates, check out this list compiled by DealNews.
+For most participating states, it will occur the weekend of August 4-6.
+If you want to find out whether or not the state you live in participates and, if so, what dates, check out this article.

 5. Coupons.
 Always check the store’s website, Facebook page, or app (like Target’s Cartwheel app) for coupons before buying.
 In fact, I find that it’s better to check these out before even going inside—it’s a time-saver!

 6. Network.
 High school kids seem to have bigger expenses, like scientific or graphing calculators.
 There’s nothing wrong with hunting for a deal… Even on social media.
 Consider posting a quick note to your friends on Facebook stating what you’re looking to purchase.
 There are certainly people out there who would like the opportunity to sell these big-ticket items (that they once bought) for a little extra cash that they wouldn’t have otherwise.
 It’s a win-win for everyone.